Date: 6 January 2015. Holiday Invitations

 forgotten to buy apples for a pie.
 Christmas without apple pie just

-isn't the same.
+is not the same.
 Mother's apple pie was one of my favorites...

-Frankly though I can't see
+Frankly though I cannot see

 inviting a single fellow over to Seaweed for food and drinks who